top of page

 Guan Wei, Detail from Feng Shui, 2004.
 Acrylic on composite board.
 Museum of Contemporary Art, donated through the Australian Government’s Cultural Gifts Program by Cromwell Diversified Property Trust.
 Reproduced courtesy of the artist.

-Upcoming Events & Announcements
+Upcoming Events

-© 2022 Australasian Network for Asian Art
+Co-hosted by RMIT CAST and the Australasian Network for Asian Art an4aa.org

 bottom of page